bitsofalex/marvel/README.md

 ### Installing

-Install the required dependencies using npm:
+Install the required dependencies using yarn:

 ```
 yarn install